 The Tucson Museum of Art has air-conditioning and heating, depending on the season.

-Water bottles and a camera are recommended.
+Yes.
 Note that flash photography is not permitted inside the museum.

 Yes.